RennyC4/RenRacer/readme.txt

 Mr.M - Boomerang model
-SinisterSpud - Created Wraith, Road Bastard, Law Breaker, Razorback models SingleTrac - Dead company, created Twisted Metal 1/2, using their assets
+SinisterSpud - Created Wraith, Road Bastard, Law Breaker, Razorback models SingleTrac - Dead company, created Twisted Metal 1/2, using their assets Strideh - Cactus models to be used in Map3